luxrota/www.luxrota.com/src/pages/simhash-document-encoder/index.md

 #### Python Module Help

-This provides helpful documentation on encoder parameters and usage.
+Helpful documentation on encoder parameters and usage is available in Python module form:

 ```bash
 python